 Considering that providing each and every information asked for under the Act may severely jeopardise national interest, some exemptions to disclosure are provided for in the Act.
 Information which has been expressly forbidden to be published by any court of law or tribunal or the disclosure of which may constitute contempt of court; information, the disclosure of which would cause a breach of privilege of Parliament or the State Legislature; information including commercial confidence, trade secrets or intellectual property, the disclosure of which would harm the competitive position of a third party.
-Information available to a person in his fiduciary relationship; information received in confidence from foreign Government; information which would impede the process of investigation or apprehension or prosecution of offenders; and cabinet papers including records of deliberations of the Council of Ministers, protected interests.

-Secretaries and other officers are some of the exemptions.
-Notwithstanding any of these exemptions, a public, authority may allow access to information, if public interest in disclosure outweighs the harm to the
+Information available to a person in his fiduciary relationship; information received in confidence from foreign Government; information which would impede the process of investigation or apprehension or presecution of offenders; and cabinet papers including records of deliberations of the Council of Ministers prosecution of offenders; and cabinet papers including records of deliberations of the Council of Ministers, Secretaries and other officers are some of the exemptions.
+Notwithstanding any of these exemptions, a public, authority may allow access to information, if public interest in disclosure outweighs the harm to the protected interests.